szanzibar/lithobox/README.md

 I use these light bulb cables.
 The back panel hole is adjustable to fit pretty much any cable
 - https://smile.amazon.com/gp/product/B01M5F3DA2

-I use these light bulbs.
+I use these light bulbs:

 :warning: You must use bulbs that don't get too hot, such as LED bulbs.
 DO NOT USE TRADITIONAL BULBS OR THE PLA WILL MELT. :warning:
 - https://smile.amazon.com/gp/product/B082Z38DSX